 8. CONCLUSION

 In recent decades, numerous studies have explored the impact of climate change on plant productivity and yield traits.
 However, research on nutrient dynamics, particularly micronutrient-use efficiency under changing climatic conditions, remains limited.
-This gap in knowledge is crucial, as climate change influences crop nutrient uptake, transport, and redistribution.
+This gap in knowledge is criticall, as climate change influences crop nutrient uptake, transport, and redistribution.
 While rising CO2 levels have been shown to alter the nutritional composition of cereals, legumes, fruits, and leafy vegetables, some studies suggest that this effect is not universal.

-Today, agriculture faces the challenge of balancing higher yields with maintaining food quality.
+Today, agriculture faces the challenge of balancing higher yields with the maintaining food quality.
 Given that nutrient deficiencies are a major cause of reduced crop quality and productivity worldwide, it is essential to understand how these stresses interact with elevated CO2.
 The impact of rising CO2 on food mineral composition can no longer be overlooked, as producing less nutritious crops in the future could pose significant risks to agriculture and human health.

 To address this, gaining deeper insights into the genetic, physiological, and molecular mechanisms governing mineral nutrient uptake is essential for enhancing the nutritional quality of grains in the face of climate change.
 Additionally, screening germplasm to identify crop varieties with improved nutrient utilization efficiency will be key to advancing biofortification strategies.